Arts Tour Minnesota grant program

-The applicant must provide at least 25 percent of the total project’s cash expenses from other sources, and may receive up to 75 percent of the total project’s cash expenses in combined support from the Minnesota State Arts Board and one or more of the state’s regional arts councils.
+The applicant may request up to 75 percent of the project costs in combined support from the Minnesota State Arts Board and one or more of the state's regional arts councils; a 25 percent match is required.

 All applicants are required to use the WebGrants system to apply, and will submit all materials electronically.
 Registration is required of all applicants before beginning an application to any Arts Board program.
 It is only necessary to register once.